-- 4. Had this case gone to trial, the United States would have presented evidence sufficient to prove the following facts: - (a) For purposes of this Plea Agreement, the "relevant period" is that period from at least as early as July 1998 until at least February 2010.
+(i) For purposes of this Count, the "relevant period" is that period from at least as early as July 1998 until on or about February 2010.
 During the relevant period, the defendant was a corporation organized and existing under the laws of Japan.
 The defendant had its principal place of business in Tokyo, Japan.
-During the relevant period, the defendant, employing more than 1,000 individuals, was a producer of automotive lighting fixtures, and was engaged in the sale of automotive lighting fixtures, including HID headlamps, to automobile manufacturers in the United States and elsewhere.
+During the relevant period, the defendant was a manufacturer of automotive HID lamp ballasts and was engaged in the sale of automotive HID lamp ballasts and employed more than 1,000 individuals.
 An automotive HID lamp ballast is an electrical device that is essential for the operation of a HID headlamp.
 It regulates the electrical current used to ignite and control the electrical arc that generates the intensely bright light emitted by an automotive HID headlamp fixture.

-- (b) During the relevant period, the defendant, through its employees, including high-level personnel of the defendant, participated in a conspiracy with other persons and entities engaged in the manufacture and sale of automotive HID lamp ballasts, the primary purpose of which was to rig bids for, and to fix, stabilize, and maintain the prices of, automotive HID lamp ballasts sold in the United States and elsewhere.
-In furtherance of the conspiracy, the defendant, through its employees, engaged in discussions and attended meetings with co-conspirators involved in the manufacture and sale of automotive HID lamp ballasts.
-During such meetings and conversations, agreements were reached to allocate the supply of automotive HID lamp ballasts, rig bids for automotive HID lamp ballasts, and to fix, stabilize, and maintain the prices, including coordinating price adjustments requested by purchasers, of automotive HID lamp ballasts sold to Toyota Motor Corporation, Honda Motor Company, Ltd., Nissan Motor Co., Ltd., Fuji Heavy Industries, Ltd. (Subaru), and Mazda Motor Corporation, and/or certain of their U.S. subsidiaries, in the United States and elsewhere. - (c) During the relevant period, automotive HID lamp ballasts sold by one or more of the conspirator firms, and equipment and supplies necessary to the production and distribution of automotive HID lamp ballasts, as well as payments for automotive HID lamp ballasts, traveled in interstate commerce.
+During the relevant period, the defendant, through its employees, (ii) including high-level personnel of the defendant, participated in a conspiracy with other persons and entities engaged in the manufacture and sale of automotive HID lamp ballasts, the primary purpose of which was to rig bids for, and to fix, stabilize, and maintain the prices of, automotive HID lamp ballasts sold in the United States and elsewhere.
+In furtherance of the conspiracy, the defendant, through its employees, engaged in discussions and attended meetings with representatives of other manufacturers of automotive HID lamp ballasts.
+During these discussions and meetings, agreements were reached to allocate the supply of certain automotive HID lamp ballasts sold to automobile manufacturers, rig bids quoted to automobile manufacturers for certain automotive HID lamp ballasts, and to fix, stabilize, and maintain the prices, including coordinating price adjustments requested by automobile manufacturers, of certain automotive HID lamp ballasts sold to certain automobile manufacturers in the United States and elsewhere.

+(iii) During the relevant period, automotive HID lamp ballasts sold by one or more of the conspirator firms, and equipment and supplies necessary to the production and distribution of automotive HID lamp ballasts, as well as payments for automotive HID lamp ballasts, traveled in interstate commerce.
 The business activities of the defendant and its co-conspirators in connection with the production and sale of automotive HID lamp ballasts that were the subjects of this conspiracy were within the flow of, and substantially affected, interstate trade and commerce.

-ELEMENTS OF THE OFFENSE
+ELEMENTS OF THE OFFENSES

-- 5. The elements of the charged offense are that: - (a) the conspiracy described in the Information existed at or about the times alleged; - (b) the defendant knowingly became a member of the conspiracy; and - (c) the conspiracy described in the Information either substantially affected interstate commerce in goods or services or occurred within the flow of interstate commerce in goods and services.
+5. The elements of the charged offenses are that:

+(a) the conspiracies described in the Information existed at or about the times alleged;

+(b) the defendant knowingly became a member of each conspiracy; and

+(c) the conspiracies described in the Information either substantially affected interstate commerce in goods or services or occurred within the flow of interstate and foreign commerce in goods and services.